 - Digital Arts, Sciences, & Humanities Program Director

-Benjamin is the Director of the Digital Arts, Sciences, & Humanities (DASH) Program for University Libraries and Affiliate Assistant Professor of History at the University of Minnesota.
+Dr. Benjamin Wiggins is the Director of the Digital Arts, Sciences, & Humanities (DASH) Program for University Libraries and Affiliate Assistant Professor of History at the University of Minnesota.

 His research focuses on the history of risk assessment, insurance, finance, and race in the United States and England.
 His work--both in his leadership of the DASH program and in his scholarship--also investigates how to improve research processes with digital technologies as well as strategies for effective scholarly collaboration.